💸 See if your business qualifies for a tax credit worth up to $26k per employee. 📞 Call Now: 855-979-9597

 What are cash flow loans?

-A cash flow loan is essentially a fast and simple loan that’s used more for day-to-day cash needs than long-term needs: think commercial rent, payroll, utilities, and simple supplies.
+A cash flow loan is essentially a fast and easy loan that’s used more for day-to-day cash needs than long-term needs: think commercial rent, payroll, utilities, and simple supplies.
 When your company needs a little extra cash flow for the month, it’s best to stay clear of a traditional bank loan.
 The time-consuming approval process is filled with documentation and several lending decisions, which could prevent your business from getting the cash it needs in a timely manner.

 Unlike other types of lending, such as SBA loans, a cash flow loan is backed by the borrower’s personal or business cash flow.
 In other words, individuals or companies are expected to pay back the loan with incoming funds.
 So if you’re a company with strong cash flow and few assets, this type of loan can provide a large funding amount.
 But keep in mind that financing future revenue can be a risky move.
 And unless you’re clairvoyant, the future is hard to predict.